 - Hotel Spa Terra Nostra guests: free entry.

-The journey takes approximately 45 minutes by car, 1 hour 35 minutes by bus and 2 hours 50 minutes by bicycle.
+The journey takes approximately 45 minutes by car, 1 hour 35 minutes by bus, and 2 hours 50 minutes by bicycle.
 In any case, you can make this journey on foot, but you should expect to walk for around 9 hours.

-Diving in the Hot Water Pools at Poça da Dona Beija
+Poça da Dona Beija

-Once called Poça da Juventude, the thermal baths have various properties derived from the mud that formed inside the cave where the original “puddle” was located.
+Poça da Dona Beija is one of Furnas’ most fantastic attractions.
+The natural hot springs have medicinal properties that benefit visitors’ skin.
+Once known as Poça da Juventude, the thermal baths possess various properties derived from the mud that formed within the cave where the original “puddle” was located.

 Did you know

 This is a great evening activity, where the atmosphere changes to more romantic and mysterious tones.
-Visiting the hot pools costs 6 euros per person and is open from 8 am to 11 pm.
+Visiting the hot pools costs 6 euros per person and is open from 8:00 a.m. to 11:00 p.m.

-Explore Grená Park
+Grená Park

 Did you know

-Explore the José do Canto Garden
+Mata-Jardim José do Canto

 Did you know

-This ten-hectare woodland garden includes centuries-old camellias, sequoias, and the Salto do Rosal trail — a 2-kilometre path that takes you to a crystal-clear waterfall.
+This ten-hectare woodland garden includes centuries-old camellias, sequoias, and the Salto do Rosal trail — a 2-kilometer path that takes you to a crystal-clear waterfall.
 The site has been open to the public since August 2014.

 The flora at Forest Garden is exceptional.
 Here you can see a vast collection of camellias, planted along the property’s extensive boulevards and in the new Camalieto (they bloom between December and May).
 They coexist with lots of remarkable trees and endemic plants, some indigenous and others from temperate and subtropical regions.